 “If I am not good to myself, how can I expect anyone else to be good to me?” – Maya Angelou

 Contrary to popular belief, true self-care involves way more than lighting candles and sipping a glass of wine in your bubble bath while listening to your favorite playlist.
-As I teach in my above-mentioned self-care course, it involves things like examining the obstacles and beliefs that stand in the way of you taking better care of yourself, cultivating greater awareness around your self-care needs, and learning tools that will make new self-care habits stick.
+As I teach in my Self-Care MasterClass, it involves things like examining the obstacles and beliefs that stand in the way of you taking better care of yourself, cultivating greater awareness around your own needs, and learning tools that will make new self-care habits stick.
 AKA, it involves a little work.
 But for this post today, I want to address just a few tangible things you can do to create a morning self-care routine.
 Why morning?
 Because, as Louise Hay once said, “How you start your day is often how you live your life.”
 If you’re anything like I used to be, you think you don’t have room in your morning schedule for self-care.
-You’re up, moving as efficiently as possible, entering the rat race, and already feeling stressed out by 8:30am.
+You’re up, moving as efficiently as possible, entering the rat race, and already feeling stressed out by 8am.
 This sets the tone for the rest of your day.
 Stop!
 Is this how you really want to feel?

 Instead, set the tone for your day on your terms, by doing something that nourishes you.
 Here are 5 quick and simple things I do to nourish myself and start my day on my own terms: